 Pacific Coast beauty will surround you as we head south on Highway 1.
 Keep your eyes peeled for glimpses of all kinds of wildlife, such as sea otters, elephant seals, humpback whales, white sharks and dozens of species of seabirds and shorebirds.

-Join your Expedition Leader and your tour mates for a getting-to-know-you sunset happy hour.
+As the sun sets, join your Expedition Leader and your tour mates for a getting-to-know-you sunset happy hour.
 You will have free time for dinner, then, lose yourself in the rhythmic waves of the beach before retiring to your comfy Monterey lodging.

 You can rest a bit on the scenic drive through the El Dorado National Forest on the way to Lake Tahoe.
 The beauty of this glistening mountain jewel will energize you.
 And with all the seasonal activities in the area, that’s a good thing!
 Take an Emerald Bay cruise, visit Vikingshold Castle, hike in the forest or walk on the beach.
 In winter, there’s skiing, snowboarding, and much more.
-Save some energy for night shows, fine dining and gaming at Harvey’s, Harrah’s, Dottie’s or the Lakeside Inn, where you’ll stay.
+Save some energy for night shows, fine dining and gaming at Harvey’s, Harrah’s, Dottie’s or the Lakeside Inn, all walking distance from where you’ll stay.

-Latter as we approach California’s famous wine country, you’ll learn about the micro-climates and soil types that combine to produce some of the world’s best winemaking grapes – Cabernet Sauvignon, Chardonnay, Merlot, Pinot Noir, Sauvignon Blanc, and Zinfandel.
+As you approach California’s famous wine country, you’ll learn about the micro-climates and soil types that combine to produce some of the world’s best winemaking grapes – Cabernet Sauvignon, Chardonnay, Merlot, Pinot Noir, Sauvignon Blanc, and Zinfandel.

 After checking into your charming hotel, make dinner plans that will delight your palate.
-You’ll retire to your room at the Fairmont Sonoma Mission Inn tired but so excited by the wine-country experiences of the day.

 Stay alert for spawning Coho salmon in area streams, oyster fishing boats on Drakes Bay, elephant seals and their pups on the beaches and migrating gray whales surfacing near Chimney Rock.